drewf24/world-airbnb/writeup/writeup.md

 listing and “low volume” if they hold only one listing.
 Thus, it provides us with more information about the owner of the Airbnb.

-Since calculated\_host\_listings\_count includes non-NYC listings, we use the number of times host\_id exists in the sample to find the number of listings the host holds in NYC in our sample.

-ID is a unique number for the Airbnb listing, which would cause complications in this process, and is being removed intially.
-It is also independent of availability.

-Creating new dataframe abnb\_host\_volume and mutating new variable host\_volume as described above by counting frequency of each host\_id:

-Merging the two datasets abnb\_host\_volume and abnb\_sample by host\_id
-using inner\_join:

-Finding number of high volume hosts and low volume hosts:
+Moreover, we are trying to understand how the number of listings per host in NYC influence the availability.
+We believe this analysis could give us more insight into the type of hosts that use the Airbnb service.
+We hope to see how this mix of categorical and numerical values impacts one of the potential response variables.

     ## # A tibble: 2 x 2
     ##   host_volume     n